TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

 Multiple orderings are processed in the specified order.
 In our sample the offers are ordered first by the name of the organization, then inside the organization by the title of the offers, both in ascending order (thus from A to Z).
-Since Extbase 1.1 (TYPO3 4.3), you can use TypoScript-style point notation for specifying the property names.
+You can use point notation for specifying the property names.

 If you need only an extract of the result set, you can do this with the two parameters, ``Limit`` and ``Offset``.
 Assuming you want to get the tenth up to thirtieth offers from the overall query result